lwjglgamedev/vulkanbook/bookcontents/chapter-03/chapter-03.md

             LongBuffer pSurface = stack.mallocLong(1);
             GLFWVulkan.glfwCreateWindowSurface(this.physicalDevice.getVkPhysicalDevice().getInstance(), windowHandle,
                     null, pSurface);
-            this.vkSurface = pSurface.get(0);
+            vkSurface = pSurface.get(0);

-            this.vkSurfaceCapabilities = VkSurfaceCapabilitiesKHR.calloc();
-            vkCheck(KHRSurface.vkGetPhysicalDeviceSurfaceCapabilitiesKHR(physicalDevice.getVkPhysicalDevice(),
-                    this.vkSurface, this.vkSurfaceCapabilities), "Failed to get surface capabilities");
         }
     }

-    public void cleanUp() {
+    public void cleanup() {
         LOGGER.debug("Destroying Vulkan surface");
-        this.vkSurfaceCapabilities.free();
-        KHRSurface.vkDestroySurfaceKHR(this.physicalDevice.getVkPhysicalDevice().getInstance(), this.vkSurface, null);
+        KHRSurface.vkDestroySurfaceKHR(physicalDevice.getVkPhysicalDevice().getInstance(), vkSurface, null);
     }

     public long getVkSurface() {
-        return this.vkSurface;
+        return vkSurface;
     }

-    public VkSurfaceCapabilitiesKHR getVkSurfaceCapabilities() {
-        return vkSurfaceCapabilities;
 }
-}
 ```

 As you can see we just use the method `glfwCreateWindowSurface` from the `GLFWVulkan` class to create the surface.
 The handle obtained in this method will be used later on to be able to construct the artifacts required to render something in the screen.
 We also retrieve the surface capabilities by calling the `vkGetPhysicalDeviceSurfaceCapabilitiesKHR` function.
-The `Surface`class also provide a `cleanUp` methods to free the allocated resources after its usage.
+The `Surface`class also provide a `cleanup` methods to free the allocated resources after its usage.

 ## Queues